- Visiting Chesapeake?

 All applications for City Employment are completed online on our CLICK website at www.jobs.cityofchesapeake.net.
-Our Customer Service Center, located on the 4th floor of the City Hall Building at 306 Cedar Road, has available computers between 8 a.m. to 5 p.m. for those who do not have access to a personal computer.
-Computers are also available at all Chesapeake area libraries in increments of 60 minutes.
+For those who do not have access to a personal computer, computers are available at all Chesapeake area libraries in increments of 60 minutes.

-If you have a problem accessing the CLICK website, please contact the Department of Human Resources at 757-382-6492.
+If you have a problem accessing the CLICK website, please contact the Department of Human Resources via email at email@example.com.

 How do I apply for a position with the City of Chesapeake?